Guekka/guekka.github.io/content/nixos-server-1.md

 ```
 We can then specify the files we want to keep.

-So, which files do we want to keep?
+But which files do we want to keep?
 Let's find out.
 Thanks to another useful script of mt-caret, we can list the differences between our current `/` and the blank state:
 ```sh
 #!/usr/bin/env bash
 # fs-diff.sh